rahul-gharat/dronahq-docs/docs/datasource-concepts/ssh-tunneling.md

 | SSH Keys | Private key used for SSH authentication. |

 :::info NOTE
-If you need very safe communication, change the default SSH port number.It will help you not to face the brute force attack.
+If you need very safe communication, change the default SSH port number.
+It will help you not to face the brute force attack.
 :::

 ## Manage SSH keys
-To manage ssh keys for SSH tuneeling, Go to `Account Settings -> SSH Key management`.
+To manage ssh keys for SSH tunneling, Go to `Account Settings -> SSH Key management`.

 <figure>
   <Thumbnail src="/img/connecting-datasource/concepts/ssh-tunnel/manage_sshkey.png" alt="Manage SSH key" width='75%' />